Elite Burkina Faso Soldiers Tried For 1990 Murder - UrduPoint

 Chief among the defendants is General Gilbert Diendere, who is serving a life term for his role in the assassination of president Thomas Sankara in a 1987 putsch that brought Compaore to power.

-The general is also accused of ordering the removal and burial of the student's body.
+The general, also accused of ordering the removal and burial of the student's body, pleaded not guilty on Monday evening.

 Co-accused Mamadou Bamba is known for having read out on television a statement from attempted coup leaders who failed to seize power in 2015.